Brazil boasts one of the world’s most diverse cultures. It’s a Melting Pot nation, just like ours.

 Migration to Brazil swelled to 2-3 million arrivals annually between 1872 and 1930.
 Italian migrants numbered the strongest in the last part of the 19th century.
 Portuguese settlers led the diaspora through most of the 20th century.

-Brazilian Abolition occurred in 1888 with Princess Isabel signing the ‘Golden Law’.
+Brazilian Abolition occurred in 1888 with Princess Isabel signing the Lei Áurea, the ‘Golden Law’.
 This decree provided job-based opportunities for its newly-arrived citizens.

 Brazil has the unique distinction of having the most people of Japanese descent anywhere in the world outside of Japan.
 Many came largely to São Paulo as farmers and agriculturalists.